- Top 5 Compound Bows of 2016 Comparison Chart

 Another important factor in choosing the best compound bow is draw weight.
 The draw weight is the amount of weight you feel while retracting your bowstring

 To increase speed and the amount of energy from the stroke, it is best to shoot from a compound bow that has a high maximum draw weight.
-For instance, a compound bow that has a draw weight of 60 lbs will have higher speed of the arrow in comparison to a 50lbs one.
+For instance, a compound bow that has a draw weight of 60 lbs will have a higher speed of the arrow in comparison to a 50lbs one.
 If you decide to hunt deer, a draw weight of 45lbs is the bare minimum needed, so most hunters opt for compound bows with a draw weight of 50-70 lbs.

-While higher draw weight does has advantages, it can also be a disadvantage.
+While higher draw weight does have advantages, it can also be a disadvantage.
 Although a high draw weight of the bow may result in a deadlier and quicker shot for your prey, if it is too high it can also lead to poor shooting techniques as it will be harder to control when drawing and aiming.
-To prevent injuries and enable proper shooting techniques it is vital to be able hold the bow for a minute at least in full draw without shaking and also be able to draw the bow smoothly during the entire draw cycle.
+To prevent injuries and enable proper shooting techniques it is vital to be able to hold the bow for a minute at least in full draw without shaking and also be able to draw the bow smoothly during the entire draw cycle.
 However, most compound bows allow for a 10lbs decrease from the maximum weight so that you can start with lower draw weight and increase it once your muscles get stronger from practice.